 The Telesat Lightspeed constellation will be located at an orbital altitude that provides a wide field of view of Earth, reducing the number of satellites required to achieve global coverage.
-Each satellite is designed to have a 10-year operational life, which is 30-50% more than most LEO satellites.
+Each satellite will have a 10-year operational life, which is 30-50% more than competitive LEO satellites.
 As a result, Telesat will require significantly fewer satellite launches to complete our global constellation, thereby having a much smaller carbon footprint in comparison to our competitors.

 In September 2023, Telesat and SpaceX announced a 14-launch contract to deliver the Telesat Lightspeed constellation to orbit.
 The SpaceX Falcon 9 launch vehicle employs reusability to minimize the impact on the environment relative to fully disposable launch vehicles.
 The Falcon 9 has a proven track record of reuse of the first stage over many launches, with an outstanding track record of reliability and demonstrated high launch cadence.
-Telesat also has launch contracts in place for the Blue Origin New Glenn launch vehicle that is currently under development which is also architected to recover and re-use the rocket's first stage.